VarshniR/Covid-Data/README.md

 ### Covid-Data

-So, I have been struggling finding a job and I got a lot of advise from my peers, I worked on revamping my resume and some people suggested I add more to my Github portfolio.
-The goal is to add all the queries I write as practice tasks to my Github profile, at least 3 times every week.
-Having said that, these might not always be pretty or very well put together.

 This is a dataset I downloaded from Kaggle **Worldwide Covid Cases & Vaccination Data Combined (https://www.kaggle.com/datasets/kunwarakash/covid-cases-and-vaccination-data)**

 Here are some of the questions I tried to answer based on the dataset: